62 Notable alumni of

 -

-Tahj Malik Chandler, better known by his stage name Saba (stylized in all caps), is an American rapper and record producer.
+Tahj Malik Chandler, better known by his stage name Saba, is an American rapper, singer, and record producer.
 He grew up in the Austin neighborhood of the West Side of Chicago.
 He is a co-founder of the musical collective Pivot Gang with his brother Jerrel Chandler (Joseph Chilliams), their late cousin Walter Long Jr (John Walt), their high school friend Logan Yutters (MFn Melo), Jevunte Wheeler (squeakPivot), and Jimmy (Frsh Waters).
 He is also one third of the supergroup Ghetto Sage, with Smino and Noname.

 -